MadsAlbertsen/mmgenome/mmgenome/README.md

  - mmextract: The function now supports to "include" or "exclude" scaffolds based on a list of scaffold names.

 ### 0.2.0
-Fist stable release of the mmgenome package
+First stable release of the mmgenome package

 ### 0.1.0
-Initial realease of the mmgenome package
+Initial release of the mmgenome package